 When the weather gets cold and wet, the stones of the church actually become pretty porous.
 Unless the church is heated and dried, you’re almost guaranteed to see the walls weeping.

 You’ll even find evidence written in the church with the inscription, ‘unsluice your briny floods’.
-It really is one of the area’s hidden London places and facts that most people miss out on seeing.
+It really is one of the area’s hidden places and unusual London facts that most people miss out on seeing.

-Covent Garden is a gorgeous neighbourhood of London.
+Covent Garden is a gorgeous neighbourhood in London.
 Filled with little streets, a gorgeous market and an incredible venue… no, not the Roadhouse nightclub 🤣, but the incredible Royal Opera House.

 When you’re next in Covent Garden (or even, Soho), make sure you keep your eyes peeled for some of the more quirky things that are hidden in the area.
 There’s a whole load of ears and noses that are attached to the walls.
 All watching and, ummmmm, smelling everything in sight!